 Major oil-consuming-and-producing nations are meeting in Paris to discuss world energy problems.
 They are also?

-Major oil-consuming-and-producing nations are meeting in Paris to discuss world energy problems.
+Background: Major oil-consuming-and-producing nations are meeting in Paris to discuss world energy problems.
 They are also preparing for a major international meeting this summer to discuss all aspects of world energy.

 The Paris meeting is being attended by seven oil-producer and developing countries and by the United States, Iran and the European Economic Community, representing the nine Common Market members.